factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/liveobjects/README.md

 # Live objects

 Live objects are simple java pojos.
-They implement the business logic and have no dependency to factoryfx.
+They implement the business logic and have no dependency to FactoryFX.
 Usually they are immutable.